disq/ledcontrol/README.md

   - Rotary encoder: A to `GP16`, B to `GP17`, C to `GND` (Pin 23)
   - SW to `GP20`
 - Optional: Button "B" to `GP27`.
 Connect the other end of the button to any `GND` pin.
+- Optional: Button "C" to `GP26`.
+Connect the other end of the button to any `GND` pin.

 Pinout diagram is [here](./doc/pinout.png) or [from the back](./doc/pinout-back.png) (courtesy of [pinout.xyz](https://pico.pinout.xyz/))